-Judgement is applied in determining the treatment of exploration and evaluation expenditure in accordance with Australian Accounting Standard AASB Exploration for and Evaluation of Mineral Resources (AASB 6).
+Judgement is applied in determining the treatment of exploration and evaluation assets in accordance with AASB 6 Exploration for and Evaluation of Mineral Resources (AASB 6).
 In particular:

 - Whether the conditions for capitalisation are satisfied; - Which elements of exploration and evaluation expenditures qualify for recognition; and - Whether facts and circumstances indicate that the exploration and evaluation assets should be tested for impairment.